sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 * Your Armor Class is 13 + your Dexterity modifier + your proficiency bonus.
 * You cannot speak or cast spells.
 * Any features or traits from your class, destiny, or culture are unaffected if your current form is physically capable of using them.
-However, you canít utilize any traits gained from your heritage while transformed.
+However, you can√≠t utilize any traits gained from your heritage while transformed.
 * Your equipment does not transform with you.
 Any clothes or armor are destroyed if you transform while wearing them.

 ***Wolfsbane Weakness.*** While in hybrid or beast form you are poisoned while within 10 feet of a living or dried wolfsbane flower that you can smell.

-For more information on lycanthropes and lycanthropy, see pages 310ñ315 in *Monstrous Menagerie*.
+For more information on lycanthropes and lycanthropy, see pages 310√±315 in *Monstrous Menagerie*.

 ### Curse Bearer